stackitcloud/stackit-cli/docs/stackit_beta_kms_key_create.md

-      --description string   Optional description of the key -h, --help                 Help for "stackit beta kms key create" --import-only          States whether versions can be created or only imported --key-ring-id string   ID of the KMS key ring --name string          The display name to distinguish multiple keys --protection string    The underlying system that is responsible for protecting the key material.
+      --description string   Optional description of the key -h, --help                 Help for "stackit beta kms key create" --import-only          States whether versions can be created or only imported --keyring-id string    ID of the KMS key ring --name string          The display name to distinguish multiple keys --protection string    The underlying system that is responsible for protecting the key material.
 Value: 'software' --purpose string       Purpose of the key.
 Enum: 'symmetric_encrypt_decrypt', 'asymmetric_encrypt_decrypt', 'message_authentication_code', 'asymmetric_sign_verify'